This post contains collections of products that I personally recommend (it may contain affiliate links).

 My Halloween snack board is a hit for kids of any age.
-Using a muffin tin to display these spooky snacks makes it easy and fun for your kiddos to see the various shapes and characters.
-It’s more interactive that way!
-Plus we all know some kids hate it when their foods touch, so the muffin tin helps make everything perfectly separate.
+Using a muffin tin to display these spooky snacks makes it easy and fun for kiddos to see all the boo-tiful monsters and critters.
+It’s a great activity to do with them too!
+Plus, the muffin tin helps keep everything neat and separate.

 The Spooky Snacks